-The last third of the book begins with Stone being rescued by Native Americans.
+The novel's second half premise begins with Stone being rescued by Native Americans.
 Apparently they have returned to the ways of the land, hunting animals and worshiping Earth spirits.
-In a scene taken right out of a 'Man Called Horse' Stone is hefted up on hooks through his chest and suspended in mid air for the night.
+In a scene taken right out of a Man Called Horse, Stone is hefted up on hooks through his chest and suspended in mid-air for the night.
 This painful journey into the spirit world deems Stone a true warrior.
 He beds a beautiful tribe chick and then returns to his shelter to arm himself for war; a motorcycle with a .50 caliber machine gun turret on handlebars and enough guns and ammo to supply Israel for a weekend.

-Buy a copy of this book HERE
+Buy a copy of the Last Ranger debut HERE.